 As a doctoral student, I not only began to disseminate my work at annual WIN conferences, but was able to network with nursing scholars, scientists, and fellow students.
 It was exciting to meet the authors of books and articles I was reading for my courses and dissertation work.
 I will never forget discussing my study with an attendee when I suddenly noticed her nametag and realized I was explaining how I was applying her theory!

-Becoming more involved in WIN, I became the student representative to the WIN Board of Directors, learning the intricacies of running a professional organization and making lasting friendships and connections.
-Since graduation I have remained active in WIN and am currently serving as Chair of WIN’s Program Committee.
+Becoming more involved in WIN, I became the student representative to the WIN Board of Governors, learning the intricacies of running a professional organization and making lasting friendships and connections.
+Since graduation I have remained active in WIN and am currently serving as the President of the Board of Governors.

 WIN is one of the few organizations that addresses the needs and interests of nurses and students engaged in research, practice, and education in all areas of health care.
 Opportunities such as the WIN conference are critical if we are to be successful in improving healthcare in the 21st century.

-When you attend the WIN conferences, you will get the opportunity to NETWORK with nursing clinicians, faculty, scientists and scholars who are:
+When you attend the WIN conference, you have an opportunity to NETWORK with nursing clinicians, faculty, scientists and scholars who are:

-- Leaders in nursing education, practice and research in the Western United States;
+- Leaders in nursing education, practice, and research in the Western region and across the US;

 You will have multiple learning opportunities throughout the conference, such as: